cars-lab-repo/CycPUF/README.md

 *For the purpose of this tutorial, we will choose to have 44 cycles.*
 ```
->*Enter the number of cycles (an integer):* 44
+>Enter the number of cycles (an integer): 44
 ```
 ### 8. The requested PUF has been generated.
 The PUF that we specified has been generated and can now be found in the `sources` directory.
 ```
->*You chose multi-bit response, cyclic APUF with a 45 bit Challenge vector.
-Your verilog files have been generated in the parent directory.
+>You chose multi-bit response, cyclic APUF with a 45 bit Challenge vector.
+Your verilog files have been generated in the current directory.
 ```

 ## C. Citation